3hhh/qcrypt/README.md

 ### qcryptd

-In order to manage new chains initialized with `qcrypt luksInit` or previously unmanaged chains with `qcryptd`, you'll have to create one ini configuration file per chain inside the `[qcrypt(d) installation directory]/conf/default` folder.
+In order to manage new chains initialized with `qcrypt luksInit` or previously unmanaged chains with `qcryptd`, you'll have to create one ini configuration file per chain inside `/etc/qcryptd/default`.
 An example ini file can be found [here](https://github.com/3hhh/qcrypt/blob/master/conf/examples/ex01.ini).

 It is then recommended to check that configuration with `qcryptd check`.
 Assuming your configuration was found to be correct, you can start the qcryptd service with `qcryptd start` and further control it with `qcryptd stop` and `qcryptd restart`.
-Configuration file changes require a `qcryptd -c restart`.
+After configuration file changes it is recommended to do a `qcryptd -c restart`.

-Also see `qcryptd help` for a more detailed description.
+Also see `qcryptd help` for a more detailed description after the installation.

 #### Example